reactivemarbles/DynamicData/README.md

 ## Dynamic Data

-Dynamic data is a portable class library which brings the power of reactive (rx) to collections.
+Dynamic Data is a portable class library which brings the power of reactive (Rx) to collections.

 A collection which mutates can have adds, updates and removes (plus moves and re-evaluates but more about that another time).
-Dynamic data has been evolved to take Rx to another dimension by introducing an observable cache and an observable list where changes are notified via an observable change set .
+Dynamic Data has been evolved to take Rx to another dimension by introducing an observable cache and an observable list where changes are notified via an observable change set .
 Operators receive these notifications then apply some logic and subsequently provides it's own notifications.
 In this way operators can be chained together to apply powerful and often very complicated operations with some very simple fluent code.

 The benefit of at least 50 operators which are borne from pragmatic experience is that the management of in-memory data becomes easy and it is no exaggeration to say it can save thousands of lines of code by abstracting complicated and often repetitive operations.